judahben149/judahben149/README.md

 - 🌱 I’m currently learning **Android development with Kotlin**

-- 😱🤯 Discovering what makes things work is a huge stir for me

 - 🗒🖊️ I document my 1oo days of code journey on my LinkedIn

+- 😱🤯 Figuring out how things work makes me happy.

 - 📫 You can reach me at **judahben149@gmail.com**